 - Income tax returns for the business owners - borrowers may need to provide several years' worth of back tax returns.

-borrower information form - this information may include, but isn't limited, to
+- Provide a borrower information form - this information may include, but isn't limited, to the following:

 - Full legal name and current personal and business address